PoCInnovation/Workshops/software/01.React/README.md

 From now, you are able to create static components that don't interact with the user.
 We will now create dynamic components to allow the user to add a new task to the list, using [React hooks](https://reactjs.org/docs/hooks-intro.html).

-To create a task, we need to create forms where the user can enter a title and a description, and a button to validate.
+To create a task, we need to create forms where the user can enter a title, a description and a due date with a button to validate.
 Let's create them with [Material UI](https://mui.com/components/)!

 Let's then use the [useState](https://www.freecodecamp.org/news/introduction-to-react-hooks/) hook to handle user input and button clicks!